+Whole school tracking system (itrack) to track and monitor different groups of children's progress in order to target interventions

-- Coloured over lays - Personalised curriculum - Different timetable and activities, as appropriate - Individualised 'life skills' programmes if appropriate - Verbal feedback between parents and school at the start and end of each day if requested - Use of personalised ICT resources as needed e.g. IPad Apps, IT programs as recommended by the P & Medical Needs Advisory Service/ Speech & Language - 1:1 Speech and language support - Autism Champion working alongside the ASD team - Educational Psychologist - Cognition & Learning service - Additional Sensory input in collaboration with the Occupational Therapy service/ EP Service - Multi agency (TAC) meetings to review areas of difficulty and levels of support effectively.
-Class teachers effectively utilise teaching assistants to provide targeted support when needed and then withdraw to promote independent skills.
-Visual timetables in each class Effective use of ICT across the Curriculum-NAACE ICT quality mark re-accredited July 2019 4) Teaching and Learning High expectations are made explicit.
-Effective feedback and marking is used to move pupils on in their learning.
-Time for reflection and response Encouragement and praise are used effectively to engage and motivate children.
-All children are clear about the objective for each lesson and have clear success criteria.
-Multi-sensory learning opportunities are used.
-Interactive strategies are used - children having cards to hold up etc. Flexible groupings in classes Effective and differentiated questioning in all lessons Whole school or class 'entry' days are held at the start of topics Milestones are planned through each class topic Termly topics finish with whole class real life outcomes e.g. class Individuals targeted questioning Time and support given before responses are required.
-Various resources are used to help scaffold and structure work Small focused groups supported with interventions and/or classroom based support Pre-teaching Alternative methods for recording used e.g. whiteboards, talking postcards, IPads 1:1 teaching where appropriate Sensory breaks allowed for to maximise learning Effective use of individual ICT programs to consolidate learning Life skills program to generalise learning Educational Psychologist Cognition &amp; Learning Service ASD team Speech &amp; Language Service exhibitions, café/ quiz events etc.
+- Screening Test) & DST- J (Dyslexia Screening Test- Juniors) utilised when more detailed screening needed - Dyscalculia screening in place, as and when appropriate - Home/School communication book used when needed - Coloured overlays - Personalised curriculum - Different timetable and activities, as appropriate - Individualised 'life skills' programmes if appropriate - Access to outside agencies including BF Adventure & Forest Schools to personalise curriculums as needed - Verbal feedback between parents and school at the start and end of each day if requested - Use of personalised ICT resources as needed e.g. iPad Apps, IT programs as recommended by the P & Medical Needs Advisory Service/ Speech & Language - 1:1 Speech and language support - Autism Champion working alongside the ASD team - Educational Psychologist - Cognition & Learning service - Additional Sensory input in collaboration with the Occupational Therapy service/ EP Service - Multi agency (TAC) meetings to review areas of difficulty and levels of support

+- assistants for both academic and emotional needs - Teaching assistants model and explain effectively. - Class teachers effectively utilise teaching assistants to provide targeted support when needed and then withdraw to promote independent skills. - Visual timetables in each class - Effective use of ICT across the Curriculum-NAACE ICT quality mark re-accredited June 2022

+4) Teaching and Learning

+- High expectations are made explicit - Effective feedback and marking is used to move pupils on in their learning. - Time for reflection and response - Encouragement and praise are used effectively to engage and motivate children. - All children are clear about the objective for each lesson and have clear success criteria - Multi-sensory learning opportunities are used - Interactive strategies are used children having cards to hold up, lollipop sticks etc - Flexible groupings in classes - Effective and differentiated questioning in all lessons - Whole school or class 'entry' days are held at the start of topics

+- Individuals targeted questioning - Time and support given before responses are required. - Various resources are used to help scaffold and structure work - Small focused groups supported with interventions and/or classroom based support - Pre-teaching - Alternative methods for recording used e.g. whiteboards, talking postcards, iPads

+- 1:1 teaching where appropriate

+- Sensory breaks allowed for to maximise learning

+- Effective use of individual ICT programs to consolidate learning

+- Life skills program to generalise learning

+- Personalised curriculums as needed, which follow professionals advice

+- Educational Psychologist

+- Cognition & Learning Service

+- ASD team

+- Speech & Language Service